Hammer's Slammers: Caught in the Crossfire

 Margritte DiManzio's husband is killed by a patrol from another mercenary regiment after he objects to their village being used as bait to lure a Slammers column into an ambush.
 Convincing the mercenaries she is on their side, she bides her time until she can kill the three mercenaries present as they are about to commence the ambush.
 Rejected by her fellow villagers because in their culture women are supposed to nurture life, not kill, Margritte stands before the alerted Slammers combat cars and admits to her deeds before insisting that she should come along because "You can use my sort, soldier."

 Interlude: The Bonding Authority

 The financial and contractual aspect of mercenary warfare.
 The Bonding Authority arranges for payment of contracts, purchases of equipment, insurance, guarantees of performance, and acts as a guarantor of payment.

-The influence of the Bonding Authority over the world of mercenary military units is such that without a guarantee from them, mercenary units won't take a contract unless they are awfully desperate.
+The influence of the Bonding Authority over the world of mercenary military units is such that without a guarantee from them, mercenary units will not accept a non-bonded contract unless they have no other options.

 Hangman

-Captain Danny Pritchard has a crisis of conscience after two Slammers officers go behind the Colonel's back to interfere with a civil revolt that may result in a massacre, either of the civilians or the Slammers unless Pritchard can devise a plan to stop it.
+Captain Danny Pritchard has a crisis of conscience after two Slammers officers go behind the Colonel's back to interfere with a civilian revolt that may result in a massacre, either of the civilians or the Slammers unless Pritchard can devise a plan to stop it.
 The story shows how ruthless Major Steuben and Colonel Hammer can be, and how ruthless Captain Pritchard must be when circumstances demand it.